johnjansen/mcp-bridge/README.md

 ### Debug Logging

 MCP Bridge provides granular debug logging to help troubleshoot communication issues and observe MCP traffic in real time.
-This makes it a powerful companion even when your IDE can already speak to HTTP/SSE MCP servers directly.
+This makes it a powerful companion even when your IDE can already use HTTP streaming for MCP directly.

 ```bash
 # Full debug logging (both client and server)